jamfwright/CIS-benchmark-customizer/README.md

       <select idref="xccdf_org.cisecurity.benchmarks_rule_1.1.5_Ensure_noexec_option_set_on_tmp_partition" selected="true"/>
 ```

 For each test you wish to exclude from the assessment, copy the data from the idref attribute, and paste it into a text file.
 Make sure you do not copy the double-quotes.
+If there are different profiles for a given assesment, you will need to list the correct test entry for each profile you wish to apply the exclusions to.
 Your exclusions text file may look something like this:

 ```
 xccdf_org.cisecurity.benchmarks_rule_1.1.1.1_Ensure_mounting_of_cramfs_filesystems_is_disabled